 e-Data & Research can be downloaded here (in Dutch only).

-Since its launch, ODISSEI has created a number of facilities for the social sciences field.
-The first involves grants for the use of CBS microdata relating to private individuals, households and companies.
-The scope of the information contained in the CBS records about people’s health, living situation, income, crime, use of facilities, etc, is unprecedented.
-A second facility relates to grants for the participants’ own data collections via the LISS panel (Longitudinal Internet studies for the Social Sciences).
-Of course, new data can be linked to information that has already been collected by the panel members as well as to CBS microdata.
-A third facility relates to the so-called ODISSEI Data Facility (ODF), a closed environment on SURFsara’s supercomputer Cartesius, where social scientists can enrich their data with data provided by CBS, while simultaneously taking advantage of the system’s extraordinary computing power.
-A facility like ODF can’t be found anywhere else in the world.
+Since its launch, ODISSEI has created a number of facilities for the social sciences.
+The first involves grants for the use of CBS microdata on individuals, households and companies.
+Information contained in CBS registries about health, housing, income, crime, use of public provisions, etc, has an unprecedented scope and scale.
+A second facility pertains to grants for new data collections via the LISS panel (Longitudinal Internet studies for the Social Sciences).
+It goes without saying that the newly collected data can be linked to information that has already been collected on panel members as well as to CBS microdata.
+A third facility concerns the so-called ODISSEI Data Facility (ODF), a closed environment on SURFsara’s supercomputer Cartesius, where social scientists can enrich their data with data provided by CBS, while simultaneously taking advantage of the system’s extraordinary computing power.
+A facility like the ODF does not exist anywhere else in the world.

-By working together, the ODISSEI participants hope to realise a more effective data infrastructure, which can form the foundation for better science, which in turn can use its acquired knowledge for the benefit of society.
-Things may go faster when you work alone.
-But by working together you can travel a lot farther.
+By working together, the consortium of ODISSEI participants aims to realise a better data infrastructure, which will lead to better social science for the creation of a better society.
+Working on one’s own might be quicker, but by working together one can travel a lot farther.